Tomirad/Polish_Real_Town_Names/README.md

-# Polish_Town_Names
+# Polish_Real_Town_Names
-List of Polish cities, towns, villages and settlements for OpenTTD
+List of towns and villages from the government site with place names for OpenTTD.